Blog Category: design

 To me, many web projects can feel like a pilot.
 Relatively low risk, low on commitment to work together without the time and space for the problems to play out.
 Proximity to the problem – a hand forced by responsive web design’s challenges – comes from working closely, over a long period of time.
 An account, not a project.
 A season, not a pilot.

 Throughout the fight, Ali let himself get hit on the ropes.
 To give the impression he was tired, lose, and close to defeat.
 All the while, he was whispering in Foreman’s ear ‘You’ve got nothin”… ‘nothin”.
-Forman blew himself up trying to knock him out.
+Forman blew himself up trying to knock Ali out.
+In the dying moments of the fight, Ali knocked Forman out and won the fight.
 This technique was coined the ‘rope-a-dope’.

 Just going back to my last point for a moment.
 One of the results from being closer to the problem is that you have more exposure to the mess of design.
 Making things is messy.
 And to some people – especially clients, who can expect nice shiny things handed to them – may not be expecting to be exposed to that.